Address and Prevent Famine in Four Countries

 An elevated risk of famine persists in the north-east.
 Some areas remain inaccessible to humanitarians, leaving affected people in life-threatening conditions.

 Yemen is facing the largest food insecurity emergency in the world.
-Life-saving interventions must continue and be scaled up for a large population now on the brink of famine.
+Life-saving interventions must continue and be scaled up for a large population in crisis.

 Protracted conflict and subsequent access constraints are both a primary cause of the crises in all four countries, as well as a key challenge for partners delivering life-saving assistance.
 Without full, safe and unhindered access, humanitarian conditions will continue to deteriorate, pushing hundreds of thousands of people closer to famine.